 - If the customer says no twice, then the transaction is done.

-- If the customer is excited about your offers, make sure you give them the opportunity to obtain maximum value from you.
+- If the customer gets excited, make sure you give them the moment to obtain maximum value from you.

 - Todd breaks their marketing execution down into three phases.